How Do I Handle Rejection Without Losing Confidence?

 You attack yourself mentally.

-“If I’m struggling a bit, I will go to the towel and regroup.”
+“If I’m struggling a bit, I’ll go to the towel and regroup.”

 A reset.

-Zach’s mindset during matches translates perfectly to life:
+Zach’s mindset during matches translates cleanly to life.

 “Forget about it.
 Move on to the next point.
 Keep swinging out.”